From Tamara Schoch

 A LITTLE HISTORY

 When I was maybe only about eleven years old I started having weight issues.
-I then was in athletics until getting out of school, but I was never happy with my weight or how I looked, even though looking back at pictures I wasn’t as heavy as I thought I was back then.
-I fought to keep my weight in control using various diet programs, pills, powders, drinks, bars, various books, group support programs, but not long after I got married, I really lost the fight and my weight climbed and climbed until I refused to get on the scales after it said 250 lbs!
+About that time, I started in various athletics until getting out of school.
+I was never happy with my weight or how I looked, even though looking back at pictures I wasn’t as heavy as I saw myself.
+As an adult, I fought to keep my weight in control using various diet programs, pills, powders, drinks, bars, various books, group support programs.
+Shortly after I got married, I really lost the fight and my weight climbed and climbed until I refused to get on the scales after it said 250 lbs!
 So actually I really don’t know how heavy I got.
 I don’t have a picture of me at my highest weight.
-Being so heavy, I didn’t like my picture being taken.
+Being so heavy, I didn’t like my picture taken.

 I do have some picture of me at around 220 lbs.
 I have posted some of those.